 A plastic road barrier with MASH TL-2 deflection

-The Lo-Ro is a plastic water filled barrier that offers best in class deflection, shorter clear zones and a shorter minimum length.
+The Lo-Ro is a plastic water-filled barrier that offers best-in-class deflection, shorter clear zones and a shorter minimum length.
 Its lower profile height provides increased visibility for motorists in urban areas, thereby increasing safety for both your workers and for the public.

-Benefits of the Lo-Ro waterfilled barriers
+Benefits of the Lo-Ro waterfilled MASH tested barriers

 TL-1 and TL-2 deflection